 The primary goal of the G.R.E.A.T. program is to prevent violence while developing a positive bond between law enforcement and youth during their early developmental years.

-For more information about the G.R.E.A.T. program please contact the Warren County Sheriff’s D.A.R.E.
+For more information about the G.R.E.A.T. program, please contact the Warren County Sheriff’s D.A.R.E.
 Office at 1-540-635-0399 or email us at email@example.com.
-Further information may also be obtained at the G.R.E.A.T. website, www.great-online.org.
+Further information may also be obtained at the G.R.E.A.T. website at www.great-online.org.

 Copyright © 2009 Warren County Sheriff's Department